Europe court tells France to suspend right-to-die ruling

 The request from the rights court late on Tuesday came just hours after French judges ruled doctors should be allowed to end medical support that has kept Vincent Lambert artificially alive since a motorbike crash in September 2008.

-Lambert's plight and another case where a court on Wednesday acquitted a doctor charged with accelerating the deaths of seven terminally ill patients by lethal injection is prompting calls for a revamp of France's ambiguous laws on euthanasia.

-The court's request is set to delay by months or even years the outcome of a legal battle where Lambert's parents are resisting his wife Rachel's attempts to withdraw life support.
+In a case that has revived debate in France over euthanasia, the last-minute twist is set to delay by months or even years the outcome of a legal battle where Lambert's parents are resisting his wife Rachel's attempts to let him die.

-The Strasbourg-based court said in a statement the case would be treated "according to the fastest procedure possible".
+The Strasbourg-based European Court of Human Rights said in a statement the case would be treated "according to the fastest procedure possible".
 A spokesman there acknowledged that even emergency procedures can take months or up to one or two years.

 "This is one appeal too far," he told France Inter radio.